Kitware/vtk-examples/src/Python.md

 ## VTK Classes Summary

+This Python script, [SelectExamples](../Python/Utilities/SelectExamples), will let you select examples based on a VTK Class and language.
+It requires Python 3.7 or later.
+The following tables will produce similar information.

 - [VTK Classes with Examples](/Coverage/PythonVTKClassesUsed.md), this table is really useful when searching for example(s) using a particular class.

 - [VTK Classes with No Examples](/Coverage/PythonVTKClassesNotUsed.md), please add examples in your area of expertise!